 - The Capital-Inn – located a bit further from Reykjavik downtown but only 15 minutes from the beach and very convenient if you travel Iceland by car.
 It has access to the shared kitchen.
 Bunk beds start from £19.
 Check availability here.

 - Bus Hostel – Located close to the Reykjavik domestic airport and a 20-minute walk to downtown, it offers shared dorm rooms as well as private rooms.
 Prices start at £29.
 Check availability here.

 - Höfn Hostel – environmentally friendly place, overlooking Höfn harbour, with views towards the Vatnajökull Glacier.
 Prices start at £30.
 Check availability here.

 - Akureyri Backpackers – great location, friendly staff, and good facilities.
 Prices start at £27.
 Check availability here.

 You can choose between private campsites or wild camping.

-In the private campsites you need to pay.
-Usually it’s around 1700-2100 kronas per person.
-In some of them there are toilets and showers, in others you would need to pay for it additionally.
+In the private campsites, you need to pay.
+Usually, it’s around 1700-2100 ISK per person.
+In some of them there are toilets and showers, in others yo, would need to pay for it additionally.
 Sometimes they also have cooking area/kitchen.
 But the most important part is that you have easy access to flat and dry spot for pitching your tent.
-It’s “life saving”, especially in difficult weather conditions, when it rains, it’s dark and the only thing that you can see around are the fields with fences or a lava field.
+It’s “life-saving”, especially in difficult weather conditions, when it rains, it’s dark and the only thing that you can see around are the fields with fences or a lava field.